AlexJakemanProximity/project-4/README.md

 ## Description

-Welcome to Fit Freaks, the best place for your e-commerce gym-based needs!
+Welcome to Fit Freak, the best place for your e-commerce gym-based needs!

 ### Project Goal